 Seasonal Allergy Relief in NYC

-To arm yourself against the symptoms of seasonal allergies, visit Advanced Cryo NYC in the heart of SoHo.
+To arm yourself against the symptoms of seasonal allergies, visit InVita Cryo NYC in the heart of SoHo.
 We offer whole body and localized cryogtherapy, along with a growing menu of other treatments and therapies to promote health and beauty, and counter the effects of aging.
-Contact Advanced Cryo NYC today, and let WBC counteract the negative effects of Spring, so you can enjoy its beauty.
+Contact InVita Cryo NYC today, and let WBC counteract the negative effects of Spring, so you can enjoy its beauty.